B06901052/DeepSpeed/README.md

 # Profiling Tool for SLT2022 SUPERB Challenge

 [This profiling tool](https://github.com/B06901052/DeepSpeed/tree/superb-challenge/flops_profiler) we used are mainly based on [DeepSpeed](https://github.com/microsoft/DeepSpeed/tree/master/deepspeed/profiling/flops_profiler) developed by **Microsoft**.
-And for our demands, we fork it and add some additional features.
+To meet our demands, we fork it and add some additional features.
+For more about the profiling tool, see the original README in `flops_profilier`.

 ## Overview